Are you ready to adopt?

 **6 years or older

 Adopters must be 18 or older and show a photo ID with current address.
 Renters, please bring a copy of your lease showing you are allowed to have animals.

-All adoptions include the spay or neuter, microchip, all vaccinations needed up to adoption, heartworm test (dogs over 4 months), FIV/FeLV test (cats) and a free vet wellness check.
+All adoptions include the spay or neuter, microchip, all vaccinations needed up to adoption, heartworm test (dogs 7 months and older), FIV/FeLV test (cats 6 months and older) and a free vet wellness check.

-Please note: DeKalb County requires that all residents have a current DeKalb County Rabies Tag for each dog over 4 months old.
+Please note: DeKalb County requires that all residents have a current DeKalb County Rabies Tag for each dog and cat over 4 months old.
 The county fee will be required at the time of adoption and Tails will issue the Rabies Tag.
-The fee is $19 for a one year tag or $51 for a 3 year tag, based on the vaccine given.
+The fee is $20 for a one year tag or $52 for a 3 year tag, based on the vaccine given.

 Frequently Asked Questions

 In order to adopt, staff will need to see a driver’s license or state ID.
 If you rent, we will need to see a lease to verify that you can have an animal where you live.
 Some form of payment will be required, we accept cash, VISA, MasterCard and Discover.
 We do not accept personal checks.

 Am I allowed to bring my current pet in to meet the animal I’m interested in adopting?